OlegYurchik/pyInstagram/README.md

 https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YHRDQM5C3MJ3U)

 ### What's new?

-* Version 1.1
+* Version 2.1
-* Add new method for AgentAccount - stories().
-This method return all stories from account's feed.
-* New entity - Story
-* Now Media entities have new fields: resources, album and is_album.
-Media resources - it is all resources for this post with different dimensions. is_album - is this post is album?
-Album - it is all media is this album (if this post is album).
+* Add logger
-* Add new test for getting stories
+* Add new methods for handle geolocation verify
+* Fix bugs
 ### Description
 This is a simple and easy-to-use library for interacting with the Instagram.
 The library works through the web interface of the Instagram and does not depend on the official API